MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/overview-sign-in-diagnostics.md

 Azure AD provides you with a flexible security model to control what users can do with the managed resources.
 Access to these resources is not only controlled by who you are but also by how you access them.
 Typically, flexibility comes along with a certain degree of complexity because of the number of configuration options you have.
 Complexity has the potential to increase the risk for errors.

 As an IT admin, you need a tool (solution?) that gives you the right level of insights into the activities in your system so that you can easily diagnose and solve problems when they occur.
-The sign-in diagnostic for Azure AD are an example for such a tool.
+The sign-in diagnostics for Azure AD are an example for such a tool.
 Use the diagnostic to analyze what happened during a sign-in and what actions you can take to resolve problems without being required to involve Microsoft support.

 This article gives you an overview of what this tool does and how you can use it.

 ## Licensing and prerequisites for Azure AD reporting and monitoring

-The sign-in diagnostic is available in all editions of Azure AD.<br> You must be a global administrator member in Azure AD to use this tool.
+The sign-in diagnostics is available in all editions of Azure AD.<br> You must be a global administrator member in Azure AD to use this tool.

 ## How it works

 In Azure AD, the response to a sign-in attempt is not just tied to who you are but also how you access your tenant.
 For example, as an administrator, you might be able to configure all aspects of your tenant while you are signed-in from your corporate network.
-However, you might be even blocked when you sign-in using the same account from an untrusted network.
+However, you might be even blocked when you sign in using the same account from an untrusted network.
 Due to the greater flexibility the system has to response to a sign-in attempt, you might end-up in scenarios where you need troubleshoot sign-in attempts.
-The sign-in diagnostic is a feature that analyzes data from the sign-in and presents specific messages about what happened, and recommendations on what to do to resolve problems.
+The sign-in diagnostics is a feature that analyzes data from the sign-in and presents specific messages about what happened, and recommendations on what to do to resolve problems.
 The sign-in diagnostics for Azure AD is designed to enable self-diagnosis of sign-in errors.
 The diagnostics process consists of four main building blocks:

 ![Process](./media/overview-sign-in-diagnostics/process.png)